mathewgomas-alfred/mathewgomas.io/user_manual/introduction_from_other_software/introduction_from_photoshop.rst

 Tools
 ^^^^^

 In Krita, there is a totally different paradigm for defining what ‘tools’ are compared to PS.
 Unlike in PS, you will not find the brush, eraser, clone, blur tool, etc. Instead, you will find a *way to trace* your strokes on the canvas: freehand, line, rectangle, circle, multiple brush, etc. When you have selected the ‘way to trace’ you can choose the *way to paint*: erasing / cloning / blurring, etc are all part of  *way it paint* managed by the brush-engines options.
-These brush engine options are saved into so-called *presets*, which you can find on ‘Brush presets’.
-You can fine tune, and build your own presets using the ‘Edit Brush Settings’ icon on the top tool bar.
+These brush engine options are saved into so-called *presets*, which you can find on :guilabel:`Brush presets`.
+You can fine tune, and build your own presets using the :guilabel:`Edit Brush Settings` icon on the top tool bar.

 Erasing
 ^^^^^^^